usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 -->

-Instead, we propose **Usuba** [5,6,7], a domain-specific programming language designed to write cryptographic primitives, that I'm developing with (and under the supervision of) Pierre-Evariste Dagand.
-Usuba is a high-level programming language, making it easy to reason on programs (and therefore assert of their correctness).
+Instead, we propose **Usuba** [5,6,7], a domain-specific programming language designed to write cryptographic primitives, that I am developing as part of my PhD thesis, under the supervision of Pierre-Evariste Dagand.
+Usuba is a high-level programming language, making it easy to reason on programs (and therefore check their correctness).
 Usuba is constant-time by construction, thus protecting against cache-timing attacks, and can automatically insert countermeasures like boolean masking to protect against power-based side-channels.
 Finally, Usuba compiles to high-performance C code, exploiting SIMD extensions of modern CPUs when available (SSE, AVX, AVX512 on Intel, Neon on ARM, AltiVec on PowerPC), thus performing on par with hand-tuned code in a lot of cases, sometimes even better.

 <!--
 Blockciphers in Usuba